droonga/droonga.org/reference/commands/search/index.md

 Default value
 : Nothing.
 This is a required parameter.

-You can do a facet search, specifying a name of another search query as the source.
+You can do a facet search, specifying a name of another search query as its source.

 The order of operations is automatically resolved by Droonga itself.
 You don't have to write queries in the order they should be operated in.